juji-io/docs/README.md

 # docs

-This is the source for Web site https://docs.juji.io.
-The site is built with mkdocs.
+This is the source for Juji's documentation Web site https://docs.juji.io.
+The site is built with [mkdocs](https://mkdocs.org).

 ## Setup